programmervignesh/Bank-Transaction-Monitoring-System/README.md

-**🏦 Bank Transaction Monitoring System**
+🏦 Bank Transaction Monitoring System

-**📘 Overview**
+📘 Overview

-The Bank Transaction Monitoring System is a Python and SQL-based project designed to simulate and analyze core banking operations such as customer management, account linking, and transaction tracking.
+The Bank Transaction Monitoring System is a Python and SQL-based project designed to manage, monitor, and analyze financial data in a simulated banking environment.
-This project focuses on building a relational database for a bank and executing SQL queries through Python to perform real-time transaction analysis, detect anomalies, and generate meaningful insights.
+It focuses on tracking customer details, account relationships, and transaction patterns to identify key insights such as spending behavior, account activity, and financial performance.

-The system integrates SQLite3 for database operations and Pandas with Tabulate for displaying and analyzing data in a structured, readable format using Google Colab.
+By integrating Python with SQL (SQLite3), the system provides a reliable and efficient way to perform data storage, retrieval, and analysis through well-structured relational databases and analytical SQL queries.

-**🚀 Key Features**
+🎯 Objectives

-🧾 Customer and Account Management:
+Develop a structured banking database for storing customer, account, and transaction information.

-Create and maintain detailed customer profiles and associated bank accounts.
+Analyze account balances and transaction histories using SQL queries.

-💳 Linked Account Relationship Tracking:
+Monitor relationships between primary, savings, and credit card accounts.

-Connect and monitor relationships between primary accounts, savings accounts, and credit cards.
+Automate data handling and report generation using Python.

-💰 Transaction Management:
+Present analytical results in tabular and readable formats for easy understanding.

-Record, track, and analyze deposits, withdrawals, and online transactions.
+⚙️ Key Features

-📊 SQL Query-Based Analytics:
+Customer & Account Management: Stores and manages detailed banking data.

-Execute advanced SQL operations such as joins, aggregates, and subqueries to analyze banking data.
+Transaction Tracking: Records all deposits, withdrawals, and transfers with timestamps.

-🧠 Automated Data Retrieval with Python:
+Relational Linking: Maps account relationships such as savings and linked credit cards.

-Integrate Python scripts to run parameterized SQL queries and visualize results in tabular format.
+Query-Based Analysis: Executes SQL queries for pattern detection and summary insights.

-🧩 Error Handling and Data Integrity:
+Automated Output Display: Uses Python’s tabulate and pandas libraries to display formatted results.

-Use COALESCE, GROUP BY, and LEFT JOIN for clean data analysis and NULL-safe reporting.
+Error Handling: Handles missing or null values using SQL functions like COALESCE.

-**🛠️ Technologies Used**
+🧩 Tech Stack

 Programming Language: Python